Ogmx/A-Response-Generation-Model-with-Adaptive-Dialogue-Patterns/Readme.md

-## Code for the paper "Hierarchical History based Information Selection for Document Grounded Dialogue Generation"
+## Code for the paper "A Response Generation Model with Adaptive Dialogue Patterns"
-## Will be updated progressively
+## Will update after the paper is accepted